Kapalabhati is pronounced KAH-pah-lah-BAH-tee.

 In the beginning practice the breath of fire by placing your hands over your naval center.
 As you exhale, notice how your abdomen quickly moves in toward your spine, and as you inhale it will relax as your diaphragm expands with the incoming breath.
 Keep your shoulders stationary, relaxed and your chest passive.

 Further refinements can be made after you feel comfortable with the breath of fire.
-When you feel at ease with the mechanics of the breath, focus your attention on the middle of your forehead just above your eyebrows, also called the third eye or sixth chakra.
+When you feel at ease with the breathing mechanics , focus your attention on the middle of your forehead just above your eyebrows, also called the third eye or sixth chakra.

 Another refinement is to add a brief period of breath retention between the rounds.
 To do so, exhale completely on the last exhalation of each round and the hold your breath out briefly.
 When you need to, inhale until your lungs are approximately three-fourths full and hold the breath in briefly.
 Exhale when ready and allow your breath to return to a normal rate.